-These results show no-better-than average performance.
+These results show above average performance for this lens class.

 As with most wide angle zoom lenses, this lens has barrel distortion at the wide end that transitions into negligible distortion and on into pincushion distortion at the long end.
 Interesting is that the amount of distortion changes depending on the focus distance.
 When I was initially orienting myself to the lens, one of the first aspects I checked was distortion at 14mm.
 As I focused on the edge of my monitor, I was not pleased with the big curve showing at the edge of the frame.
 Later, I was using the lens at a more-typical focus distance and was pleasantly surprised to see the much lower amount of barrel distortion.
 Here are a pair of 14mm examples, cropped but showing the entire top of the frame.
 The fence is straight.

 At a very short focus distance, there is extreme barrel distortion at 14mm.
 By roughly 10', the distortion is greatly improved.
 Zoom to 16mm and the distortion profile looks quite nice and modest barrel distortion is present over the balance of the focal length range.

 Most modern lenses have lens correction profiles available for the popular image processing software applications and distortion can be easily removed using these, but distortion correction is destructive at the pixel level and this technique is seldom as good as using a distortion-free lens and focal length combination in the first place.

 Most are not buying ultra-wide angle zoom lenses for the amount of background (or foreground) blur they can create, but bokeh, the quality of that blur, can still be evaluated.
 Here are some 100% crops from f/11 out-of-focus images that include specular highlights.

 At 14mm, this lens struggles to create a background blur at f/11 and the results are not the smoothest.
 The longer focal length results appear decent.